-We have obtained high resolution group velocity maps of Rayleigh waves at periods from 8 to 25 seconds across the Iberian Peninsula by cross-correlating four months of ambient noise data recorded by 40 permanent broadband stations.
+[1] We have obtained high resolution group velocity maps of Rayleigh waves at periods from 8 to 25 seconds across the Iberian Peninsula by cross-correlating four months of ambient noise data recorded by 40 permanent broadband stations.
 Group velocity maps accurately image the main structural elements of the Iberian upper crust, including the Iberian Massif, Alpine orogens and major sedimentary basins.
 The Pyrenees and the Iberian Chain are imaged as relatively high group velocities, in contrast with the Betic Cordillera, which is characterized by low velocities.
 We explain these low velocities in the Betics by the presence of widespread intramontane basins created in an extensional episode simultaneous with north-south convergence between the African and Eurasian plates.
-The most prominent low velocity anomaly in the Iberian Peninsula is related to the Guadalquivir Basin, the flysch units of the Campo de Gibraltar, and the sediments of the Gulf of Cadiz.
+The most prominent low velocity anomalies in the Iberian Peninsula are related to the Guadalquivir Basin, the flysch units of the Campo de Gibraltar, and the sediments of the Gulf of Cadiz.
+Citation: Villaseñor, A., Y. Yang, M. H. Ritzwoller, and J. Gallart (2007), Ambient noise surface wave tomography of the Iberian Peninsula: Implications for shallow seismic structure, Geophys.
+Res.
+Lett., 34, L11304, doi:10.1029/2007GL030164.

-Introduction
+1. Introduction

-Surface wave tomography using ambient noise is a rapidly expanding imaging technique.
+[2] Surface wave tomography using ambient noise is a rapidly expanding imaging technique.
 The reason for its growing popularity is that it provides significant advantages compared to conventional earthquake tomography.
 As shown by Shapiro et al. [2005], tomography using ambient noise produces surface wave dispersion maps with unprecedented horizontal resolution (100 km or less, depending on the interstation spacing) well correlated with upper crustal features.
 It can be applied to regions with sparse, inhomogeneously distributed, or even non-existent seismicity, and produces reliable measurements at periods below 10 seconds that are particularly difficult using earthquakes or explosions due to scattering and attenuation.
 Another advantage of ambient noise tomography over traditional earthquake tomography is the ability to estimate uncertainties based on the repeatability of the measurements.

-In this work we explore the feasibility of applying ambient noise tomography to the Iberian Peninsula using some of the recently deployed and upgraded broadband networks in the region.
+[3] In this work we explore the feasibility of applying ambient noise tomography to the Iberian Peninsula using some of the recently deployed and upgraded broadband networks in the region.
 The Iberian Peninsula is in a favorable geographic location because it is surrounded by the water bodies of the Atlantic Ocean in the west and the Mediterranean Sea in the east, which should provide high ambient noise levels with good azimuthal distribution.

-The Iberian Peninsula has been the target of a number of surface-wave investigations to determine its crustal and upper mantle structure.
-Early studies used analog recordings of long period instruments to obtain two-station Rayleigh-wave dispersion measurements [Payo, 1965; Badal et al., 1992].
-The deployment during 1988-1989 of the Network of Autonomously Recording Seismographs (NARS, Dost et al., [1984]) as part of the ILIHA project [Paulssen, 1990] provided a significant impulse to surface wave studies in the Iberian Peninsula.
-Using two-station dispersion measurements, Badal et al.

-[1996] and Corchete et al. [1995] obtained shear-wave images of the lithosphere and asthenosphere beneath the Iberian Peninsula.
-The shallow structure has also been studied using short period (1-6 seconds) Rg Rayleigh waves from small earthquakes and explosions for different regions of Iberia: northwestern Spain [Sarrate et al., 1993], southeastern Spain [Navarro et al. 1997], and more recently the Alboran Sea and Betic Cordillera [Chourak et al., 2001, 2005].
+[4] The Iberian Peninsula has been the target of a number of surface-wave investigations to determine its crustal and upper mantle structure.
+Early studies used analog recordings of long period instruments to obtain two-station Rayleighwave dispersion measurements [e.g., Badal et al., 1992].
+The deployment during 1988-1989 of the broadband NARS stations as part of the ILIHA experiment [Paulssen, 1990] provided a significant impulse to surface wave studies in the Iberian Peninsula.
+Using two-station dispersion measurements, Corchete et al. [1995] obtained shearwave images of the lithosphere and asthenosphere beneath the Iberian Peninsula.
+The shallow structure has also been studied using short period (1-6 seconds) Rg Rayleigh waves from small earthquakes and explosions for different regions of Iberia (e.g., Chourak et al. [2005] for the Betics).

-Here we make use for the first time of recently installed broadband stations in the region to investigate the shallow velocity structure of the entire Iberian Peninsula using short period (8-25 seconds) group velocity measurements.
+[5] Here we make use for the first time of recently installed broadband stations in the region to investigate the shallow velocity structure of the entire Iberian Peninsula using short period (8-25 seconds) group velocity measurements.
 This study significantly improves the spatial resolution compared to earlier surface wave studies that used earthquake data and were limited by the small number of available broadband stations and by the sparse and irregular distribution of earthquakes.

-Data and method
+2. Data and Method